The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Possible Progenitor Systems

 In this section, we analyze LFBOT host stellar populations, galactocentric offset and fractional flux distributions to test the viability of various progenitor scenarios.
 Our goal is to determine whether proposed models such as TDEs, failed SNe, PPISNe, magnetar-powered SN, or compact object-WR mergers are physically consistent with our findings.
 Although LFBOTs may arise from multiple formation pathways, here we evaluate whether their environmental properties can be explained by a single progenitor channel.
 Finally, we emphasize that the population of LFBOTs and their hosts is currently quite small, thus it is possible that any inferences we make may change with a larger population.
 Nonetheless, we do find consistencies within the current LFBOT sample from which we can begin to constrain their progenitors.
 We organize this section by discussing each progenitor model in the context of our findings.
+In Table \ref{tab:prog}, we show how well each progenitor model matches with various environmental properties and the LFBOT transient emission.